freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 930.1

 Add a `weight` column.
 Give it a type of `NUMERIC(4, 1)`.
-That data type is for decimals. `NUMERIC(4, 1)` has up to four digits and one of them has to be right of the decimal.
+That data type is for decimals. `NUMERIC(4, 1)` has up to four digits and one of them has to be to the right of the decimal.

 #### HINTS